 Cressey is a tiny town located in the state of California.
 With a population of 366 people and just one neighborhood, Cressey is the 813th largest community in California.

-Because occupations involving physical labor dominate the local economy, Cressey is generally considered to be a blue-collar town.
-42.74% of the Cressey workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Cressey is a blue-collar town, with 42.74% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cressey is a town of transportation and shipping workers, sales and office workers, and professionals.
 There are especially a lot of people living in Cressey who work in sales jobs (25.00%), art, media, and design (8.87%), and the sciences (8.87%).

 Of important note, Cressey is also a town of artists.
 Cressey has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Cressey’s character.